jiange91/lm_compiler/docs/source/user_guide/tutorials/optimizer.rst

 Specify the Model Set
 ---------------------

-To provide the optimizer with a list of models to search over, you can define a list of :code:`cognify.LMConfig` objects like so:
+During its optimization, Cognify explores combinations of different models for better quality and cost automatically.
+To specify the list of models you want Cognify to explore, you can define a list of :code:`cognify.LMConfig` objects as follows.
+Currently, Cognify only support language models.

 .. code-block:: python